kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### Route logs to different Kafka topics based on namespace

-You can use Fluentd filter to distribute logs to different topics based on namespace.
+We can use Fluentd filter to distribute logs to different Kafka topics based on namespace.

 ```shell
 cat <<EOF | kubectl apply -f -